The man that has been haunting Tyler’s nightmares for the past several days takes the same bus as him.

 “It’s just a coincidence,” Tyler assured himself, “but to be sure…”

 Tyler turned the corner down an alleyway.
 He looked behind but didn’t see the stranger.
-Tyler turned back forward.
+Tyler turned forward.
 The nightmare stood in the center of the alley with his arms crossed, and his eyes fixated on him.
 Tyler turned around and ran, but he ran right into the stranger.

 The stranger lifted Tyler from the throat.
 Tyler screamed, but everyone was hiding from the invisible threat terrorizing the world.